-If one of the referees becomes unable to finish the game, the other referee will continue the game alone.
+If one of the referees becomes unable to finish the game, the other referee will continue the game alone if it is not possible to find a reserve or substitute referee/referee couple.

 IHF, Continental Confederations and National Federations have the right to apply deviating regulations in their areas of responsibility, regarding the application of paragraphs 1 and 3 in Rule 17:5.